ErgastiAlex/SCA-DM/README.md

 We thank CompVis for their opensource [codebase](https://github.com/CompVis/latent-diffusion) on which this project is based on.

 # Citation
-If you find this repository usefull please cite us
+If you find this repository usefull please cite us:
 ```tex
 @misc{ergasti2024controllablefacesynthesissemantic,
       title={Controllable Face Synthesis with Semantic Latent Diffusion Models},